AttackPattern/CSharpAnalytics/README.md

 Our goal is to support all major C# platforms.
 Right now we have project files for:

 * Windows 8 Store applications
-* Windows 8.1 Store applications (VS 2013 required)
+* Windows 8.1 Store applications
 * Windows Phone 8 "Silverlight" applications
 * WinForms .NET 4.5 applications